n1tr0g/global-hack-day-3/foresti/README.md

+# Deprecation note

+The up-to-date project is available in the [godoauth official repository](https://github.com/n1tr0g/godoauth)

-# godoauth - Go Docker Token Auth Config
+# godoauth - Go Docker Token Auth Service

 Godoauth is a [token authenticator](https://github.com/docker/distribution/blob/master/docs/spec/auth/token.md) (introduced in Docker Registry v2) which uses [Vault](https://www.vaultproject.io/) as a backend, developed as part of the Docker Global Hack Day #3 in Sydney.